Swarthmore Social Innovators

 Chris assisted Steve Schwartz ’84 with expansion and research efforts for Africa Fire Mission (AFM).
 This project affords the opportunity to bridge didactic coursework that the Lang Center has offered through seminars and partners both on our campus and in the greater community.
 Through collaborating with leaders in AFM, Chris will primarily center work on forming relationships with peer organizations, researching pertinent case studies to enhance operations , in addition to implementing Design Thinking practices and the Social Business Model Canvas skill sets to this project.

 Katie worked on Swarthmore's Civic Engagement Map, later called the Engaged Scholarship Map.
 The Map is designed to track social innovation projects across campus, and connect social innovators to community partners and other folks interested in innovation.

 As member of Vertigo-go, Swarthmore's improv comedy group, Natasha believd there is a natural connection between VGG and SIL: in different ways, both are about innovation, collaboration, and creativity.
 Natasha worked to facilitate a partnership between the two groups, whether it is holding practices in the SIL (4 hours per week), or using the space for workshops.

 Hussain's project centered around working with the Global Health Forum to allow Swarthmore students creating health-related community-based projects to brainstorm and create innovative solutions to pressing issues in the realm of global health using resources available within the SILab.

 Campus Social Innovators Community

-In 2019/20 the Social Innovation Lab intends to expand services across campus and beyond, and is currently developing partnerships with external organizations who would like to collaborate on Design Thinking, Social Innovation, and Social Entrepreneurship related projects.
+This year, the Social Innovation Lab intends to expand services across campus and beyond, and is currently developing partnerships with external organizations who would like to collaborate on Design Thinking, Social Innovation, and Social Entrepreneurship related projects.
 If you are interested in learning more, please contact Prof. Denise Crossan or Nimesh Ghimire '15.